Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Will the IRA allow Medicare to negotiate with drug companies for lower rates on my diabetes medications?

 In that first year, only 10 drugs covered by Part D will undergo price negotiations.
+These drugs include Eliquis, Enbrel, Entresto, Farxiga, Januvia, Imbruvica, Jardiance, NovoLog/Fiasp, Stelara, and Xarelto.
 The number will increase to 20 drugs by 2029.

-There is no guarantee that a diabetes drug will be one of the medications up for negotiation in 2026, but it is possible.
-According to the CMS Medicare Part D Spending by Drug Dashboard, Trulicity, one of the GLP-1-receptor agonists, was ranked fourth for total Part D drug spending in 2020.
-The medication has been on the market since 2014 and its patent is not set to expire until 2027.
+There is no guarantee that one of GLP-1 receptor agonists will be up for negotiation in 2027, but it is possible.
+According to the CMS Medicare Part D Spending by Drug Dashboard, Trulicity – one of the GLP-1-receptor agonists – was ranked second for total Part D drug spending in 2022.
+The medication has been on the market since 2014 and its patent is not set to expire until 2029.
 Stay tuned.

 Does Medicare cover needles and syringes if I need them to take my insulin?